gabetucker2/cybersecurity_IBL/miscellaneous/index.rst

 of any older than those approximated using a formula similar to the preceding.

 Note that setting the ``decay`` parameter to ``None`` disables the computation of base-level activation.
-That is, the base-level component of the total activation is zero in this case.
+That is, the base-level component OF TOTAL TRIALS activation is zero in this case.

 Activation noise
 ~~~~~~~~~~~~~~~~